 <system></system> This is the source system of the mirror to pause.
-Running the PAUSEMIRROR command on the target has no effect. <volume letter=""></volume> The drive letter of the mirror that you want to pause. <target< td="">This is the IP address of the target system of the mirror to pause.
-This optional parameter may be used if multiple targets are associated with the mirror.
-If not specified, the mirror to all targets will be paused.</target<> This is the IP address of the target system of the mirror to pause.
+Running the PAUSEMIRROR command on the target has no effect. <volume letter></volume The drive letter of the mirror that you want to pause. <target system></target This is the IP address of the target system of the mirror to pause.
 This optional parameter may be used if multiple targets are associated with the mirror.
 If not specified, the mirror to all targets will be paused.